The John Lennon Series Synopsis

 In September 2012, New Musical Express voted John Lennon “The Greatest Icon of All Time.”
 A composer with over 210 songs to his credit, a talented musician and singer, a Foyles Literary Award-winning author, a critically acclaimed artist, a political activist, and wit, John Lennon was, arguably, the most influential man of the Twentieth Century.
 Honored by the United Nations for his endeavors toward world peace and memorialized by the eternal Peace Tower in Iceland, Lennon continues to influence modern music and thought.

 In The John Lennon Series, a 9-volume work covering John Lennon’s life, Jude Southerland Kessler presents each of Lennon’s talents in a chronological and thoroughly-documented historical narrative.
-To date, Kessler has given 33 years to the over-awing project.
+Kessler has given over 30 years to this over-awing project.

-In Volume I, Shoulda Been There, the reader is introduced to Lennon as a talented little boy, “a genius, if there is such a thing” to paraphrase Lennon.
+In the opening of the series, the reader is introduced to Lennon as a talented little boy, “a genius, if there is such a thing” to paraphrase Lennon.
 Then, after the death of his mother, Julia, John develops into an angry, lonely, resentful teen finding his heart’s expression in rock’n’roll.
 When John forms a skiffle band, The Quarrymen, and dreams of becoming “bigger’n Elvis,” the seed is planted for the formation of The Beatles.

-In Vol. 5, She Said, She Said, the events of 1965-66 in which John and The Beatles evolve from “the greatest bar band in the world” into a complex “studio group,” are detailed.
+This volume details the events of 1965-66 in which John and The Beatles evolve from “the greatest bar band in the world” into a complex “studio group.”
 Lennon matures and becomes a harried musician/author caught in a failing marriage.
 Forces begin to divide the family that was once The Beatles, and the summer of 1966 brings tumult in its wake – tumult that leads to the end of touring.
+Shades of Life will be written in two volumes.
+Part 1 is currently available in print and eBook.

 With each of the last four volumes in The John Lennon Series, John’s myriad abilities will emerge, and John is constantly presented to the reader not as a musician, artist, or Beatle, but as a complex soul with “a sadness too deep for words,” as he once told Stu Sutcliffe.
 An emotional childhood, the untimely loss of his beloved Uncle George, the tragic death of his mother, and the scarring loss of Stu (his soulmate), seared John with an intense despair and longing that success could never quench.
 Constantly searching for “the next big thing” to make him whole, John lived his life desperate to discover fulfillment.
 British poet, William Wordsworth, once wrote: “The child is father of the man,” and truly, John Lennon, “The Greatest Icon of All Time,” was always just a little boy, longing for love in an unfeeling world.